gamblevore/speedie/Documentation/xml.md

     #(6da7494de9243de7)#

-Additionally, we have "sister format" to Jeebox called "jbin".
+Additionally, we have the "sister format" to Jeebox called "jbin".
 Jbin does everything jeebox does, except it is stored as binary.
 The C++ code to parse jbin takes about 35 lines of code, its a very small and fast format.
 Yes, you can now store jpegs or other pictures/music directly in a Jeebox file with no encoding-overhead, or hexing needed.
 This is done in speedie via like this:

     || data = document.renderjbin